SynthCoder: A Synthetical Strategy to Tune LLMs for Code Completion: Evaluation

+We select aiXcoder dataset as the evaluation dataset to verify our model's capacity on file level code completetion, and ExecRepoBench, CrossCodeEval, and CoLT to evaluate the LLM's capabilities in repository-level code completion, as is shown below.
+There's always been only one trial for each model in all the benchmarks respectively.
+All models were deployed on a single local H800 80G PCIe GPU, and inference was performed using VLLM version 0.9.1\footnote{https://github.com/vllm-project/vllm}.
+For all the generation process, we employed deterministic decoding with the following hyperparameters: $temperature=0$, $top\_p=1.0$, $frequency\_penalty=0.0$, $repetition\_penalty=1.0$, and $length\_penalty=1.0$.

-We utilized the dataset\footnote{\href{https://github.com/aixcoder-plugin/aiXcoder-7B/tree/main/aiXcoder_extended_dataset}{https://github.com/aixcoder-plugin/aiXcoder-7B/tree/main/aiXcoder\_ex-tended\_dataset}} provided by~\cite{jiang2024aixcoder} to evaluate the model's Fill-in-the-Middle (FIM) code completion performance on files from real-world open-source projects.
-The specific evaluation metrics used were Exact Match (EM) and Edit Similarity (ES).
-Our implementation is based on the reproduction project of Qwen Coder\footnote{https://github.com/QwenLM/Qwen3-Coder/tree/main/qwencoder-eval}.
-We filtered out test cases where the total length of the context and the expected completion exceeded 8192 tokens or where the generation length was greater than 64 tokens.
-During evaluation, the temperature was set to 0, and the maximum output length of the model was capped at 64 tokens.
+\paragraph*{\uline{aiXcoder}} The aiXcoder dataset~\cite{jiang2024aixcoder} evaluates Fill-in-the-Middle (FIM) code completion on real-world open-source projects.
+Our evaluation follows the Qwen Coder reproduction script\footnote{https://github.com/QwenLM/Qwen3-Coder/tree/main/qwencoder-eval}.
+We filtered out test cases where the combined length of the context and ground truth exceeded 8192 tokens, or where the ground truth itself was longer than 64 tokens.
+During inference, we used a temperature of 0 and capped the maximum generation length at 64 tokens.

+\paragraph*{\uline{CrossCodeEval with BM25 Retrieval}} CrossCodeEval~\cite{ding2023crosscodeeval} is a benchmark designed to assess cross-file code completion.
+It uses static analysis to create test cases from projects in Python, Java, TypeScript, and C\# that are only solvable with external context.
+For our evaluation, we use the officially provided context retrieved via the BM25 algorithm.
+This context includes the top 5 most relevant code snippets, each truncated to a maximum of 10 lines.
+We adhere to each model's specific prompt format, setting the maximum input length to 8192 tokens and the maximum output to 50 tokens.

+\paragraph*{\uline{CoLT with Dependency-based Retrieval}} The CoLT benchmark~\cite{li2025aixcoder} assesses cross-file context utilization across 12,000 samples in Python, Java, C/C++, and Go.
+To specifically evaluate the model's ability to leverage code structure, we exclusively used the context retrieved through dependency call relationships.
+For each model, we followed its native prompt format, standardizing the maximum input length to 4096 tokens and the maximum output length to 200 tokens.

+\paragraph*{\uline{ExecRepoBench}} ExecRepoBench\footnote{https://huggingface.co/datasets/CSJianYang/ExecRepoBench} evaluates code completion within real-world Python repositories~\cite{yang2024execrepobench}.
+Uniquely, it provides test cases with both local, intra-file context in a Fill-in-the-Middle (FIM) format and relevant cross-file context as complete files.
+In our evaluation, we implemented a rule-based post-processing step to correct indentation errors in the generated code.
+The intra-file and cross-file contexts were each limited to 4096 tokens, and the maximum generation length was set to 160 tokens.